Troy Edwards: College career

 Edwards attended Louisiana Tech University, where he played for the Louisiana Tech Bulldogs football team from 1995 to 1998.
+In 1997, he had an NCAA-leading 1,707 receiving yards.
 As a senior in 1998, he was recognized as a consensus first-team All-American and won the Fred Biletnikoff Award as the season's outstanding college football receiver at the conclusion of the 1998 season.

 In the 1998 season opener versus the Nebraska Cornhuskers, Edwards had 21 catches for 405 yards—the most ever receiving yards in a single game by a college player.
 His twenty-seven touchdown catches during his 1998 senior year remains the NCAA Division I-A season record.
 He held the NCAA career record for touchdown receptions with fifty until it was broken by the Rice Owls' Jarett Dillard.
 His 140 single-season receptions are the third most in Division I-A history, and his 1,996 receiving yards gained during his senior season remain the second most in Division I-A history.